-The static fields are created when we try to access them for the first time (read / modify).
-After their creation they are initialized with their default values of their types.
+Static fields are created when we access them for the first time (read / modify).
+After their creation, they are initialized with the default values for their types.

 Initialization during Declaration

-If during the static field declaration we set an initialization value, it will be assigned to the particular static field.
-The initialization executes only once when the field is accessed for the first time right after the assignment has finished.
-The next time when the field is accessed that field initialization will not execute.
+Static fields are initialized only once before they are accessed for the first time.

-We can append the static field initialization in the example above:
+We can append the static field initialization to the above example: